 Power measuring instruments are divided into benchtop type and portable type.
-There are many types of bench top type, from single-phase measurement to three-phase measurement.
+There are many types of benchtop types, from single-phase measurement to three-phase measurement.
 The power input type is roughly divided into the direct input method and the input method using the clamp current sensor.
 In particular, the latter can be measured in a non-contact manner.
-On the other hand, the portable type supports only the input method using a clamp current sensor, and is suitable for portability due to its small size and light weight.
+On the other hand, the portable type supports only the input method using a clamp current sensor and is suitable for portability due to its small size and lightweight.

 The power measuring instrument generates an instantaneous power waveform by multiplying the input voltage waveform and current waveform.
 This waveform is smoothed by passing it through a low-pass filter (LPF) to obtain the active power.

 There are analog and digital methods for this arithmetic processing.
 In the analog method, the input signal is multiplied through an analog multiplier IC and converted to a DC voltage proportional to the active power through a low-pass filter.